 Map This Location

 Former home of politically and financially prominent Sprague family.
 Birthplace of two Rhode Island governors and current headquarters of Cranston Historical Society.Birthplace of the Cranston Print Works and the place where Rhode Island Judicial history was changed by the murder of Amasa Sprague in 1843.
+William Sprague IV was also one of Abraham Lincoln's most important Civil War Governors.
 Twenty-eight room, 2 1/2-story house built in 1790; addition, 1864.
 Carrington collection of Oriental art objects.
 Authentically restored Sprague parlor and sewing cabinet.
-Restored carriage house and stable containing carriages, sleighs, pony carts, gypsy wagon and Bicentennial Conestoga Wagon.
-Tour are arranged by appointment.
+Restored carriage house and stable containing carriages, sleighs, pony carts.
+Tours are arranged by appointment.

 Listing Category: Listing in Travel Guide, Listing on Web

 Guide Category: Heritage- Mansions & Historic Homes